Rock music in Australia: 1974: Countdown

 Teen-oriented pop music still enjoyed strong popularity during the 1970s, although much of it was sourced from overseas, and the proportion of Australian acts in the charts had hit an all-time low by 1973.
 That trend began to change around 1975, thanks largely to the advent of a new weekly TV pop show, Countdown, in late 1974.
 It gained a huge audience and soon exerted a strong influence on radio programmers, because it was broadcast nationwide on Australia's government-owned broadcaster, the Australian Broadcasting Corporation (ABC).
 Countdown was one of the most popular music programs in Australian TV history, and it had a marked effect on radio because of its loyal national audience—and the amount of Australian content it featured.

 The most important feature of Countdown was that it became a critical new interface between the record industry and radio.
 By the late 1970s, radio programmers ignored Countdown's hit picks at their peril.
-Host Ian "Molly" Meldrum also frequently used the show to castigate local radio for its lack of support for Australian music.
+Host Molly Meldrum also frequently used the show to castigate local radio for its lack of support for Australian music.
 Unlike commercial TV or radio, Countdown was not answerable to advertisers or sponsors, and (in theory) it was far less susceptible to influence from record companies.
 Like no other ABC program before or since, it openly and actively promoted the products of these private companies.
 Countdown was crucial to the success of acts like John Paul Young, Sherbet, Skyhooks, Dragon and Split Enz, and it dominated Australian popular music well into the 1980s stimulating domestic demand for Australian pop and rock, with quality varying in extremes of good and bad.